Customer Onboarding Process in Banking

 ICR/OCR, autofill forms, & e-signature integration streamlines the process, eliminating manual effort & improving user experience by 80%

 Safe & Compliant

-Inbuilt compliance and data privacy protection with AI-face recognition & AML checks, offers a stronger defense against KYC frauds & reduces compliance costs by 70%.
+Inbuilt compliance and data privacy protection with AI-face recognition & AML checks, offer a stronger defense against KYC frauds & reduce compliance costs by 70%.

 Scale up Productivity

-Inbuilt centralized data management and real-time dashboard enables process visibility, to manage customer data & improve productivity by 3X.
+Inbuilt centralized data management and real-time dashboard enable process visibility, manage customer data & improve productivity by 3X.